 As I discussed in the short review, the newer version of the Sage Dual Boiler, in the UK, have the 15 minute auto shut off.

-There are a couple of versions of the bes920UK Sage Dual Boiler, so if you’re buying a used or reconditioned machine you may end up with the version which doesn’t have the auto-off, which would have been made before this directive.
+There are a couple of versions of the bes920UK Sage Dual Boiler, so if you’re buying a used or reconditioned machine you may end up with the version which doesn’t have the auto-off, which would have been crafted before this directive.

-If I were left to my own devices, I might turn the machine on, let it warm up (5/6 minutes) get caught up with something, make a coffee an hour later on., and have it in my head to make another one 10 mins later on. which turns into another hour.
+If I were left to my own devices, I might turn the machine on, let it warm up (5/6 minutes) get caught up with something, make a coffee an hour later on., and have it in my head to make another one 10 mins later which turns into another hour.

-OK this doesn’t always work, at times I get caught up with something and the machine turns itself on and then back off again in 15 minutes, but the worst-case scenario is I need to wait about 6 minutes to make a coffee, not a big deal.
+OK this doesn’t always work, at times I get caught up with something and the machine turns itself on and then back off again in 15 minutes, nevertheless the worst-case scenario is I need to wait about 6 minutes to make a coffee, not a big deal.

 Who is the Sage Dual Boiler for?

-I’ve had a few emails from readers telling me that they’re new to home espresso coffee and they can afford the Sage Dual Boiler, however they have it in their head that they’d be better beginning out with a more entry-level machine such as the Bambino plus, and working their way up.
+I’ve had a few emails from readers telling me that they’re new to home espresso and they can afford the Sage Dual Boiler, nevertheless they have it in their head that they’d be better beginning out with a more entry-level machine such as the Bambino plus, and working their way up.

 On the other hand, if you’ve already been utilizing a more entry-level single boiler or thermoblock machine for a while and you were thinking of upgrading, I’d give the Sage Dual Boiler some serious thought, particularly if you were considering upgrading to the next logical step which would be a heat exchanger machine.

-Best Espresso coffee Machines For Home Utilize
+Best Espresso coffee Machines For Home Work with

 Check Price - Sage Appliances

-Sage Smart Mill Pro Review
+Sage Smart Coffee mill Pro Review

 If you have the budget, the Baratza Forte is worth considering, as are the Eureka Mignon XL and the Eureka Atom 65.